to understand and address social determinants of health and well-being in WNC

 JOHN R. BALL, MD, JD

 Dr. John Ball is a former medical executive, having served as chief executive officer of the American College of Physicians, the American Society for Clinical Pathology, and Pennsylvania Hospital, and as Interim President of the Milbank Memorial Fund.
-He is the current chair of the Mission Health Board.
 Dr. Ball received M.D. and J.D. degrees from Duke University, where he also took a residency in internal medicine.
 He was a Robert Wood Johnson Foundation Clinical Scholar at George Washington University.
 Following clinical training, Dr. Ball spent six years in the U.S. Public Health Service, three of which were in the Office of Science and Technology Policy, Executive Office of the President.
 While at Pennsylvania Hospital, Dr. Ball guided the nation’s first hospital through a merger with the University of Pennsylvania Health System and oversaw the creation of a conversion foundation.
 He is an elected member of the Society of Medical Administrators, the American Clinical and Climatological Association, and the National Academy of Medicine (formerly the Institute of Medicine).
-Previous non-profit board service includes Pennsylvania Hospital, Healthcare Association of Pennsylvania, Delaware Valley Healthcare Council, Sun Valley Forum on National Heath, and Presbyterian Medical Mission Fund.
+Previous non-profit board service includes past chair of Mission Health Board, Pennsylvania Hospital, Healthcare Association of Pennsylvania, Delaware Valley Healthcare Council, Sun Valley Forum on National Heath, and Presbyterian Medical Mission Fund.
 He is married to Jean Dillon, and they live in Asheville.